-In his work he reflects on this erosion of nature by creating landscapes depicting an ongoing process that involves notions of organic growth, change or materiality.
-Dohr uses casting moulds made of silicone to create a connection between the organic appearance of the silicone and the concept of an artificial replication of nature.
+In his work Dohr reflects on this manipulation of nature by creating landscapes depicting an ongoing process that involves notions of organic growth, change or materiality.
+Dohr uses casting moulds made of silicone and plays with the organic appearance of the material and the concept of an artificial replication of nature.
 By playing with double meanings and using a visual language that could relate to the organic and the technological world alike he tries to visualize the pressure our modern society exerts on natural systems.
 The artist creates rockets that could as well be interpreted as trees or nuclear fuel rods that might be regarded as rod bacteria.

 In a process of imitating and simplifying natural structures, patterns or creatures and undermining their organic origin by using building materials such as plaster, insulation boards or silicone Dohr creates speculative worlds caught between an organic past and a technological future.
 His work has been included in the London Grads Now.
 21 show at Saatchi Gallery (UK), Rally – MA Fine Art degree show at Chelsea College of Arts (UK), Late at Tate at Tate Britain online and Postcards from London at Villa Arson (FR).
 He was awarded the Frank Bowling Scholarship in 2020.